YuriSizuku/TileViewer/Readme.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/yurisizuku/TileViewer?color=green&label=TileViewer) ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/YuriSizuku/TileViewer/build_win.yml?label=win(x86|x64)&style=flat-square) ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/YuriSizuku/TileViewer/build_linux.yml?label=linux(x86|x64|arm32|arm64)&style=flat-square)

 ☘️ A cross platform tool to visulize and analyze texture (usually used for console game font) by tiles.
-It is inspired by `Crystal Tile 2`, and more flexible with custom lua script (for more complex situation, such as swizzle) and command line support.
+It is inspired by `Crystal Tile 2`, and more flexible with custom lua script or C plugin (for more complex situation, such as swizzle) and command line support.

 Also, it supports for droping file, save decoded image and show cursor moving in tiles.
 Futhermore, the window is flexible for changing size and support for zooming in and out with converting the client coordinate to logical coordinate.